07 Aug, 2025 Four benefits to a church from annual outreach equipping

 All of these things are biblical, and can be taught from a biblical base.

-To be clear of our goal, it isn’t so much talking to strangers as it is about engaging in everyday conversation with the people we naturally meet.
+To be clear of our goal, it not so much that our members talk to strangers as it is that they begin to engage with greater confidence and competence in their everyday conversational opportunities.

-1. Outreach equipping strengthens a persons OWNERSHIP of their faith
+1. Outreach equipping strengthens a persons OWNERSHIP of a person’s faith

-When a person shares their faith, their faith moves from being ‘a private religious activity’ to something that they now more personally hold, protect and desire to advance.
+When a person shares their faith, it moves from being ‘a private religious activity’ to something that they more personally hold, protect and desire to advance.

 When a person shares their story or God’s story, they naturally think through why they believe it to be true – becoming more convinced in the process.
-Where questions are asked, they are forced to think through for themselves to find answers.
-A deepened sense of conviction in the faith itself results.
+Where questions are asked, they are forced to think the answers through for themselves.
+A deepened sense of conviction in the faith results.

 3. Outreach equipping propels a person to greater HOLINESS

-Not only is an equipped and engaged person more convinced of their claimed beliefs; they instinctively now know they are a representative of them to others also.
+Not only is an empowered and engaged person more convinced of their claimed beliefs; they instinctively know they are a watched representative of them also.
 They know that their most-obvious sins will be perceived as hypocrisy.
-They naturally now seek God’s strength to represent him better.
+They naturally seek God’s strength to represent him better.

 Mysteriously (or by God’s power), many then find a new level of strength in their faith, lives and conduct – changing for the better!